Analysis: Russell Wilson and Brandon Marshall shine, Germain Ifedi gets benched and more observations from Seahawks mock game

 DEFENSIVE LINE

 The absences of Clark, Jordan and Marcus Smith meant Branden Jackson and Quinton Jefferson were typically the ends with the starters.
-Carroll said he liked what he saw saying “those guys are playing the best that we’ve seen.’’
+Carroll said he liked what he saw, saying, “Those guys are playing the best that we’ve seen.’’
 Jefferson had one of the two sacks on the day (Shamar Stephen the other).
-Still, the Seahawks appear to be exploring options to bring in more edge players with the NFL Network reporting Saturday the Seahawks are bringing in Damontre Moore — who was with the team for a time in 2016 — and Lamarr Houston for visits.
+Still, the Seahawks appear to be exploring options to bring in more edge players with the NFL Network reporting Saturday Seattle is bringing in Damontre Moore — who was with the team for a time in 2016 — and Lamarr Houston for visits.

 One young player who stood out?
 Undrafted rookie free agent Poona Ford of Texas.
-On one play Ford moved quickly to help make the tackle on a pass in the flat to McKissic.
+On one play, Ford moved quickly to help make the tackle on a pass in the flat to McKissic.

 “He’s really active,’’ Carroll said.